MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfctoolbarmenubutton-class.md

  `TRUE` if the toolbar menu button has a tear-off bar; otherwise `FALSE`.

 ### Remarks
- To enable the tear-off feature and set the tear-off bar ID, call [CMFCToolBarMenuButton::SetTearOff](#cmfctoolbarmenubutton__settearoff).
+ To enable the tear-off feature and set the tear-off bar ID, call [CMFCToolBarMenuButton::SetTearOff](#settearoff).

-##  <a name="cmfctoolbarmenubutton__m_balwayscallownerdraw"></a>  CMFCToolBarMenuButton::m_bAlwaysCallOwnerDraw
+##  <a name="m_balwayscallownerdraw"></a>  CMFCToolBarMenuButton::m_bAlwaysCallOwnerDraw
- Specifies whether the framework always calls [CFrameWndEx::OnDrawMenuImage](../../mfc/reference/cframewndex-class.md#cframewndex__ondrawmenuimage) when a button is drawn.
+ Specifies whether the framework always calls [CFrameWndEx::OnDrawMenuImage](../../mfc/reference/cframewndex-class.md#ondrawmenuimage) when a button is drawn.

 ```
 static BOOL m_bAlwaysCallOwnerDraw;
 ```

 ### Remarks
- When this member variable is set to `TRUE`, the button always calls [CFrameWndEx::OnDrawMenuImage](../../mfc/reference/cframewndex-class.md#cframewndex__ondrawmenuimage) method to display the image on the button.
+ When this member variable is set to `TRUE`, the button always calls [CFrameWndEx::OnDrawMenuImage](../../mfc/reference/cframewndex-class.md#ondrawmenuimage) method to display the image on the button.
 When `m_bAlwaysCallOwnerDraw` is `FALSE`, the button itself draws the image if the image is predefined.
 Otherwise, it calls `OnDrawMenuImage`.

-##  <a name="cmfctoolbarmenubutton__onaftercreatepopupmenu"></a>  CMFCToolBarMenuButton::OnAfterCreatePopupMenu
+##  <a name="onaftercreatepopupmenu"></a>  CMFCToolBarMenuButton::OnAfterCreatePopupMenu
  [!INCLUDE[cpp_fp_under_construction](../../mfc/reference/includes/cpp_fp_under_construction_md.md)]

 ```